kernt/ansible-role-neos/README.md

 An Ansible role that installs and configure Neos CMS System not more!

+> This role not ready to use .
+It is just a first Idee.
+> I didn't have technical details to fix some errors between Ansible and neos.
+> If anyone have a idee than fiel free too inform me.

 ## Requirements

 If not Installed you need php cli and a MySQL or MariaDB Server.